Choosing the Right Saddle

 5. Your weight and height.

-6. Type of riding that you do.
+6. Type of riding you do and your goals.

 Considering Your Horse’s Weight Limit